 Period of life: 210 MYA

-The pterosaur wingspan was the same as its body length (about 1 metre) with only two kilograms weight.
+The terror-saur wingspan was the same as its body length (about 1 metre) with 10 kilograms weight.
 The triangular shaped skull was complimented four upper and two lower fangs protruding from jaws front part.
 Beyond that stretched the fence of smaller triangular teeth.
 Surprisingly, jaws were very densely packed as for only 6 cm length the total teeth amount was 110.
 The reptile wings had interconnections to two limbs and a long tail decorated with diamond shaped flap, used as a rudder whilst maneuvering in the air

 © Technical Capabilities International Ltd. (Tecedu)